catwhisperingninja/misc_bash_scripts/README.md

 # Basic JWT Generation: NodeJS
 ## Overview
-This project demonstrates how to generate JSON Web Tokens (JWT) in Node.js using the `jsonwebtoken` package.
+This project demonstrates how to generate JSON Web Tokens (JWT) in Node.js using the `jsonwebtoken` package with Ed25519 keys.

 ## Prerequisites
 - Node.js installed